GUARD: Graph Universal Adversarial Defense: Experiments

-\textbf{Robustness compared with preprocessing-based defenses (on SGC).} In Table \ref{tab:after_attack3}, we also provide the experimental results against different adversarial attacks when \textsc{Guard} performed on SGC, a linear variant of GCN.
-We observe that \textsc{Guard} still successfully defend adversarial attacks for SGC and achieves the best results in most cases.
-On PubMed and arXiv, two datasets with more low-degree nodes (See Table \ref{tab:data}), \textsc{Degree} did not perform as well as expected, which indicates that simply identifying anchor nodes based on node degrees can not ensure the attacker nodes are included.
-In contrast, \textsc{Guard} is more stable and achieves the best performance in most cases.
-Overall, we show that \textsc{Guard} is applicable for different GCNs for defending against adversarial attacks.
+In Table \ref{tab:after_attack}, we present the experimental results against different adversarial attacks.
+Note that Nettack is a greedy-based exhaustive attack that is not feasible for datasets larger than Cora.
+Additionally, both FGA and IG require a dense adjacency matrix to compute the approximated gradients of each edge, which throw an out-of-memory error when applied to larger datasets arXiv and Reddit.
+We found that \textsc{Guard} can successfully defend against adversarial attacks for GCNs and achieves the best results in most cases.
+The results suggest that the adversarial attacks are ``reversible'' by a well-designed defensive patch.
+Also, one can see that \textsc{Deg} achieved a good performance on Cora and Reddit, reflecting the attacker's tendency to pick low-degree nodes to craft adversarial edges.
+On PubMed and arXiv, two datasets exhibit a more significant long-tail distribution, \textsc{Deg} did not perform as well as expected, which indicates that simply identifying anchor nodes based on node degrees can not ensure the attacker nodes are included.
+By contrast, \textsc{Guard} is more stable and achieves the best performance in most cases.
+Although \textsc{Guard} is built upon the empirical observations on gradient-based attacks, we can also see that \textsc{Guard} is still effective in defending against Nettack, which is a non-gradient-based attack.
+This demonstrates the versatility and generalizability of \textsc{Guard} as a defense mechanism.